 This is a fantastically elegant system that ensures that ATP is produced when needed, but never to excess.
 When this process grinds to a halt, glucose being at the very top of the chain, backs up.
 This slows down production of ATP and restores the system to normal.
 But what if we keep feeding glucose into the system?

 As glucose increases within the cells, there is less and less of a concentration gradient for glucose to flow from outside to inside the cell.
 Remember that insulin opens a gate for glucose to enter.
 Normally, the glucose concentration outside the cell is higher than that inside the cell, and therefore will flow inside following its concentration gradient.
 If this gradient is minimized or eliminated, insulin has a harder and harder time pushing glucose inside the cell, and hence you see the glucose levels in the blood outside rise, leading to the term ‘insulin resistance’.
-But this is not a lock a key problem.
+But this is not a lock and key problem.
 It’s an overflow situation.
 The underlying problem of ‘insulin resistance’ as commonly used comes down to two simple things – too much glucose, which leads to too much insulin.

 The solution, therefore, is rather simple and only consists of two things.